Jarvey Gayoso: 2021 loan to Kaya–Iloilo

 On June 13, 2021, PFL club Kaya–Iloilo announced their signing of Gayoso.
 He made his debut on June 26, coming on as a second-half substitute in the club's first ever AFC Champions League group stage match, a 4–1 loss to BG Pathum United.

 2021 Copa Paulino Alcantara

 On August 6, 2021, Kaya announced that Gayoso would return to ADT.
 In the 2021 Copa Paulino Alcantara group stage, he scored five goals in their 9–0 thrashing of Mendiola, setting the competition's record for most goals by a player in a single match.
 He also scored in the semi-final against Stallion Laguna, but suffered a hamstring injury late in the match.
 This made him miss the final, which ADT lost to Kaya.
 Nonetheless, his total of six goals won him the Golden Boot award.

 Kaya–Iloilo

 On February 8, 2022, Kaya–Iloilo announced the signing of Gayoso.
+With the club, he won two PFL titles (2023-24, and 2024) and a Copa Paulino Alcantara title in 2023.

+Phnom Penh Crown

+Cambodian Premier League club Phnom Penh Crown announced on July 11, 2024 that they have signed in Gayoso.